817 Squadron RAN

 817 Squadron was a Royal Australian Navy Fleet Air Arm squadron.
-It was originally formed as part of the Royal Navy's Fleet Air Arm for service during World War II and took part in combat operations in Norway, North Africa, Sicily and off the coast of France.
+It was originally formed as part of the Royal Navy's Fleet Air Arm, as 817 Naval Air Squadron, for service during World War II and took part in combat operations in Norway, North Africa, Sicily and off the coast of France.
 Following the conclusion of hostilities, the squadron was disbanded in 1945.
 In 1950, it was re-raised as part of the Royal Australian Navy and subsequently took part in the Korean War.
 Recent deployments have included Operation Falconer, Operation Slipper and Operation Sumatra Assist.
 In December 2011, the squadron was disbanded.

 Recent roles

 Until its disbandment in December 2011, 817 was active as a helicopter squadron equipped with Westland Sea King Mk 50 helicopters.
 817 Squadron was a land based squadron operating the Sea King helicopter in Fleet Utility Support roles, including Search and Rescue, Surveillance, and Air and ground crew training.
 817 Squadron also had responsibility for maintaining and operating aircraft on the Kanimbla class, HMAS Tobruk and HMAS Success.
 The Squadron was based at HMAS Albatross (NAS Nowra).